scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 The use of ``choice`` in the ``w_space`` search space reflects the conditional usage of keys "x" and "y" in the ``w`` function.
 We have used the ``choice`` variable to define a space that never has more variables than is necessary.

-The choice variable here plays more than the a cosmetic role, it can make optimization much more efficient.
+The choice variable here plays more than a cosmetic role, it can make optimization much more efficient.
 In terms of ``w`` and ``w_space``, the choice node prevents ``y`` for being *blamed* for poor performance when "use_var" is "x", or *credited* for good performance when "use_var" is "x".
-The choice variable creates a special node in the expression graph that prevents the conditionally un-necessary part of the expression graph from being evaluated at all.
+The choice variable creates a special node in the expression graph that prevents the conditionally unnecessary part of the expression graph from being evaluated at all.
 During optimization, similar special-case logic prevents any association between the return value of the objective function and irrelevant hyperparameters (ones that were not chosen, and hence not involved in the creation of the configuration passed to the objective function).